varjolab/ProteoGyver/README.md

 In some cases it is useful to force a full update of the database, even if the interval specified in the parameters.toml has not elapsed.
 In this case, add an environmental variable to the docker compose: FORCE_PG_DB_UPDATE: '1'

 ### Adding MS run data
-See [MS run data pre-analysis](#ms-run-data-pre-analysis) section of the install instructions.
+See the [MS run data pre-analysis](#ms-run-data-pre-analysis) section of the install instructions.

 ### Adding new crapome or control sets:
 Two files per set are needed: